itmat/Normalization/README.md

 </pre>

 #####C. Configuration File
-Obtain the `template.cfg` file from `Normalization/` and modify as you need.
+Get the `template.cfg` file from `Normalization/` and modify as you need.
 Follow the instructions in the config file.
-You can choose GENE Normalization, EXON_INTRON_JUNCTION Normalization or Both.
+You can choose GENE Normalization, EXON_INTRON_JUNCTION Normalization or Both methods.

 #####D. File of Sample Directories and Unaligned Reads
 ###### i.
 File of Sample Directories